 Is your Asset Allocation Proper for your current situation?

 There are a few common mistakes people make when allocating their assets.
 Lack of diversification among a number of investment vehicles is an issue for many.
 In our experience, however, there are many people who either keep their money in the cash option or one of the more “conservative” investment options.
 Saving for retirement is a long-term endeavor that takes many decades, not months or years.
 Even when one is close to retirement age the savings is needed to sustain you for twenty, thirty or even forty years.
 By investing too conservatively the investor limits the investment growth potential.
 Target Date Funds and other allocation funds are designed to make it easy for you to have an investment designed for your time horizon and risk-tolerance.
 Before investing in these funds please make sure you understand the risk in the investment approach, the expenses, and how the fund works.
+With the S&P 500 index up over 16% year-to-date, some investors missed out on significant possible gains.

 Bottom Line